Deathslayer89/ems_gyangrove/Readme.md

     "totalEvents": 44,
     "totalPages": 1
   },

   ....
-]

 }

 ```

-response is an array of objects and each object data is a page and each page has following data.
+response is an Object and inside each object data is a page and it's page no is the key value.
+Each page has following values.

 - `events`: An array of event objects, with each object containing the same properties as before (`event_name`, `city_name`, `date`, `time`, `weather`, `distance_km`).
 - `page`: The current page number.